-As explained in the presentation article, Stambia can work with Google BigQuery to perform operations on its tables, load data, reverse Metadata, etc.
+As explained in the presentation article, Stambia can work with Google BigQuery powered by Google Cloud Platform (GCP) to perform operations on its tables, load data, reverse Metadata, etc.

 To accomplish this, you'll first have to install the Stambia's Google BigQuery connector and prepare your Designer and environment.

 You'll then be able to reverse your first Metadata and prepare your first Mappings or Processes.